babe-project/FeatureIntegration/README.md

 After explaining the task, there will be XX practice trials in which already feedback on response accuracy and speed is given.
 Then there are YY main trials, before a final post-test survey.

 Practice and main trials are exactly identical.
 On each trial, participants see a *pause screen* (with just "PAUSE") on the screen.
 By clicking either F, J or SPACE (or, alternatively, any button whatsoever), they proceed to a *"get ready" screen* with a count down, starting at 2, then after one second showing 1, then showing a fixation cross for another second in the middle of the where the display (canvas) will appear next.
 Reaction times are measured form the onset of the visual display.
 After a button response, participants go the *feedback screen* where they see whether their last answer was correct and what their reaction time was.
 After a button click, they go to the next round starting with a *pause screen*.

+Every trial (both practice and main) is a completely random choice of positive/negative, feature/conjunction condition and a total random choice of *size*.